What is dry eye?

 Dry eye is a common condition that occurs when the eyes are insufficiently moisturized, leading to itching, redness and pain from dry spots on the surface of the eye.
 The eyes may become dry and irritated because of many different reasons such as your tear ducts not producing enough tears, corneal exposure, or rapid evaporation of tears.
-At your initial consultation at either our Westborough or Salem offices, Dr. Jean Keamy will evaluate your eyes and assess the proper cause of your dry eyes.
+At your initial consultation, Dr. Jean Keamy will evaluate your eyes and assess the proper cause of your dry eyes.
 She will then follow up with individualized treatment plan to help alleviate your discomfort.